Modern-day

 Lord Meher Volume 4, Page 1403- 5

-THE S. S. RAJPUTANA landed at Marseilles in the early hours of Friday, September 11th, 1931.
-Baba stepped onto the shores of Europe for the first time at eight that morning.
-Meredith Starr and Herbert Davy were waiting to receive him.
 Baba was dressed in a white sadra and a brown fur coat, wearing a pink scarf around his neck and head.
 Much correspondence had taken place with Meredith Starr since he had left India in December, 1928, thus establishing the Master's link with the West through him.

 After leaving the ship, Baba, Rustom, Chanji and Agha Ali went to refresh themselves at the Hotel Geneva where Meredith had booked rooms for them.
 Baba left the liner in a hurry and no other meeting took place between him and Gandhi.

-Later that afternoon at one-thirty, Baba, Chanji, Rustom, Ali, Meredith and Herbert departed by train from Marseilles for London.
+Later that afternoon at 1:30, Baba, Chanji, Rustom, Ali, Meredith and Herbert departed by train from Marseilles for London.
 Seated in the train, while looking at Herbert, Baba remarked that Herbert's features resembled Vajifdar's.
 Herbert had worked hard and sincerely in taking care of the group's travel arrangements and comforts.
 For Baba and the mandali, Herbert had arranged for vegetarian food and in this way was paying close attention to every special request of Baba's.

 Lord Meher Volume 4, Page 1403- 5